TheoW03/NESPong/README.md

 select: in game play state it pauses the game

 start: in main menu state it either starts the game or

+Each time you hit out the court its consider a point for the paddle who did it